jameshanlon/prng-testing/README.md

 # PRNG-testing

+This repository contains facilities for comprehensively testing PRNGs using statistical test suites.
+It provides a facility to run a PRNG against TestU01, PractRand and Gjrand, with parallel runs from different seeds and permutations of the output bits, and a script for summarising results across all the runs.

+## Getting started

 To build the PRNG scripts, you must first install the dependencies, which includes both the PRNG libraries as well as the Test libs TestU01, PractRand and gjrand.